Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 #### String

 Strings are UTF-8 encoded, their length is the number of code points they contain and they are indexed by code points.
-The *Unicode Escape Sequence* parser and `String.fromCharCode` combines surrogate pairs into one code point.
+The *Unicode Escape Sequence* parser and `String.fromCharCode` combine surrogate pairs into one code point.
 But some tests related to code units fail.

 XS depends on the platform for `String.prototype.normalize`, which succeeds only on iOS, macOS and Windows.
 For `String.prototype.toLowerCase` and `String.prototype.toUpperCase`, XS relies on the platform when possible, or uses compact tables that do do not completely conform to the specifications.